 You must maintain ideal care conditions during germination to influence the time they take.

-Therefore, you may potentially decrease the slow germination time taken by seeds.
+Therefore, you may potentially decrease the slow germination rate.
 Here are steps to ensure proper germination.

-- Ensure proper tray covering with a transparent plastic cover to maintain the humidity inside.
+- Ensure proper tray covering with a transparent plastic cover or plastic dome to maintain the humidity inside.

 - Use a heating pad under the germination tray to keep them warm.

 - Maintain the temperature of at least 75°F and high humidity above 60%.

 - The initial potting mix will be enough for the seed, so do not fertilize during its germination period.

 Do not rush!
 Wait 2-3 months after germination for the plant to strengthen its roots after which they get ready to be transplanted.

 You shall consider transplanting them to a larger pot.

 Pro Tip: The efficient season for transplanting Bird of Paradise seedlings would be during the spring or early summer.